Skip to main content

 "I walked away from last week’s experience greatly impacted – both personally and professionally.
 This immensely impressive cohort, the incredible faculty and guest speakers, were extremely influential."

-A critical component of the Executive Master of Human Resource Management program is the case project, through which you will apply the knowledge and skills you learn on campus and online to a challenge facing your organization.
-The major objectives of the case project component are:
+A critical component of the Executive Master of Human Resource Management program is the capstone project, through which you will apply the knowledge and skills you learn on campus and online to a challenge facing your organization.
+The major objectives of the capstone project component are:

 • To bind learning from the program to your real-time challenges